Helen Parker-Drabble

 My innovative approach can help you:

-Build empathy for past generations and yourself
+- Build empathy for past generations, yourself and living family

-Understand the mental health challenges your ancestors faced
+- Understand the mental health challenges your ancestors faced

-Explore how events and circumstances might have shaped your family’s psychology
+- Explore how events and circumstances might have shaped your family’s psychology

-Gain insights into your own behaviours and patterns
+- Gain insights into your own behaviours and patterns

 Are you ready to explore who you think your ancestor’s were?
 Reading about my family could help you:

-Discover your family’s psychological past,
+- Discover your family’s psychological pas

-Shed light on your living relatives and
+- Shed light on your living relatives and

 Books